What is a workflow?

 I have been using Etsy as the marketplace to sell my handcrafted goods and artwork since October 2016.
 In the beginning, I was running everything from my phone and this was actually helping me make more money!
 The Etsy app is the perfect example of a workflow as it takes you through the process of posting a new listing.

-Read more about running and Etsy shop and how I increased my shop performance!
+You can go read more about running and Etsy shop and how I increased my shop performance just by switching to the Etsy Mobile App!

 -Joey @ The A/J